bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

         data-bokeh-loglevel="info"
     ></script>

-The script tag should be included in the HTML page wherever you wish to load the plot.
+Include this tag anywhere you want your plot to display on an HTML page.

-The separate JavaScript code should be saved to a file that can be reached on the server at `"some/path"`, from the document that has the plot embedded.
+Save the JavaScript code to a file at `"some/path"` on the server where the document containing the plot can reach it.

 .. note::
-    The ``<script>`` tag loads a ``<div>`` in place, so it must be placed under ``<body>``.
+    The ``<script>`` tag replaces itself with a ``<div>``, so it must be placed within the ``<body>`` of the document.

 .. _userguide_embed_apps:

-Bokeh Applications
+Bokeh applications
 ------------------

-This section describes how entire Bokeh server applications may be embedded.
-Bokeh apps may be embedded so that every page load creates and displays a new session and Document, or so that a specific, existing session is loaded.
+This section describes how to embed entire Bokeh server applications.
+You can embed Bokeh apps so that every page load either creates and displays a new session and document or outputs a specific, existing session.

-App Documents
+App documents
 ~~~~~~~~~~~~~

-When an application is running on a Bokeh server and available at some URL,
+If an application is running on a Bokeh server that makes it available at some
-it is typically desired to embed the entire application in a page so that
+URL, you will typically want to embed the entire application in a web page.
-whenever the page is loaded, a completely new session is created and
+This way, the page will create a new session and display it to the user every
+time it loads.

-presented to the user.
-This can be accomplished with the |server_document|
+You can achieve this with the |server_document| function.
+This function
-function, which accepts the URL to a Bokeh server application, and returns
+accepts the URL to a Bokeh server application and returns a script that
-a script that will embed new sessions from that server any time the script
+embeds a new session from that server every time the script executes.
-is executed.

-Here is an example snipped using |server_document|:
+Here is an example of the |server_document| function in use:

 .. code-block:: python

     from bokeh.embed import server_document
     script = server_document("https://demo.bokeh.org/sliders")

-The returned script tag will look something like this:
+This returns a ``<script>`` tag that looks something like this:

 .. code-block:: html